WandererTom/wanderertom.github.io/content/World Overview.md

 Off the north-east coast lies a desolate volcanic island that is home to the [[Xendir]].

 No nation occupies the southernmost part of the continent.
-Abandoned following the war of the Old Age, these [[Disputed Lands]] lie uninhabited and sealed to all.
+Abandoned following the war of the [[Old Age]], these [[Disputed Lands]] lie uninhabited and sealed to all.

 For as long as memories have remained, the inhabitants of [[Alethyria]] have lived in ignorance of the world beyond their shores.
 Those who occupy the unexplored wider world have so far shown little concern for them, their continents separated by vast and dangerous oceans.